jias/eoraptor.js/README.md

 <script src="path/to/eoraptor.min.js"></script>
 ```

-Let's begin with the classic `hello world` example achieved through a variety of ways.
+The classic `hello world` example achieved through a variety of ways.

 ###### Method 1：Compiling a template from a string parameter.